-- · Once the logger is configured, the high and low burst limits are checked once every 15 seconds.
-Therefore, if you set the logging interval to less than 15 seconds and the sensor reading falls outside the levels, the burst logging will not begin until the next 15-second refresh cycle. - If high and/or low limits have been configured for more than one sensor, then burst logging will begin when any high or low condition goes out of range.
-Burst logging will not end until all conditions on all sensors are back within normal range. - The actual values for the burst logging limits are set to the closest value supported by the logger. - When setting water level limits for burst logging mode, make sure the water level remains constant from when the burst limits are set until when the logger is started. - If you need to change the reference water level during the deployment, you will also need to re-enter the burst limits based on the new reference water level. - Burst logging mode can begin or end when the sensor reading is within the resolution specifications.
-This means the value that triggers burst logging may differ slightly than the value entered. - · Once the high or low condition clears, the logging interval time will be calculated using the last recorded data point in burst logging mode, not the last data point recorded in normal mode.
+- Burst logging cannot be triggered by water level.
+It can be triggered only by temperature or differential pressure. - Once you configure the logger, the logger checks the high and low burst limits once every 15 seconds.
+If you set the logging interval to less than 15 seconds and the sensor reading falls outside the levels, burst logging does not begin until the next 15-second refresh cycle. - If you have configured high and/or low for more than one sensor, burst logging will begin when any high or low condition goes out of range.
+Burst logging does not end until all conditions on all sensors are back within normal range. - The actual values for the burst logging limits are set to the closest value supported by the logger. - Burst logging mode can begin or end when the sensor reading is within the resolution specifications.
+This means the value that triggers burst logging may differ slightly from the value entered. - Once the high or low condition clears, the logging interval time is calculated using the last recorded data point in burst logging mode, not the last data point recorded in normal mode.
 For example, let's assume the logger has a 10-minute logging interval and logged a data point at 9:05.
-Then, the high limit was surpassed and burst logging began at 9:06.
-Burst logging then continued until 9:12 when the sensor reading fell back below the high limit.
-Now back in normal mode, the next logging interval will be 10 minutes from the last burst logging point, or 9:22 in this case.
-If burst logging had not occurred, the next data point would have been at 9:15. - A New Interval event is created each time the logger enters or exits burst logging mode.
+Then, the high limit is surpassed and burst logging begins at 9:06.
+Burst logging then continues until 9:12 when the sensor reading falls back below the high limit.
+Now back in normal mode, the next logging interval starts 10 minutes from the last burst logging point, or 9:22 in this case.
+If burst logging had not occurred, the next data point would have been at 9:15.

+A New Interval event is created each time the logger enters or exits burst logging mode.
 See Logger Events for details on plotting and viewing the event.